NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 ## Hotfixing pull requests {#submitting-changes-hotfixing-pull-requests}

 - Make the appropriate changes in you branch.

-- Don\'t create additional commits, do
+- Don’t create additional commits, do
   - `git rebase -i`
   - `git push --force` to your branch.

 ## Commit policy {#submitting-changes-commit-policy}

 - Commits must be sufficiently tested before being merged, both for the master and staging branches.

-- Hydra builds for master and staging should not be used as testing platform, it\'s a build farm for changes that have been already tested.
+- Hydra builds for master and staging should not be used as testing platform, it’s a build farm for changes that have been already tested.
 - When changing the bootloader installation process, extra care must be taken.
-Grub installations cannot be rolled back, hence changes may break people\'s installations forever.
+Grub installations cannot be rolled back, hence changes may break people’s installations forever.
 For any non-trivial change to the bootloader please file a PR asking for review, especially from \@edolstra.

 ### Master branch {#submitting-changes-master-branch}